MedatechUK/PriMailer/README.md

 4. Go to sub form `Procedure Messages`.
 Here we are going to load our HTML templates.
 Here we create records and name them correspondingly with our HTML templates names
 - Very important is to leave the first line !!!
 EMPTY !!! because:
-"the blank step is required to tell the sendmail command that it's using the temp file as the body, rather than as an attachment" otherwise our templates will not be shown as actual email format page, it would be considered as attachment(pdf, docx)
+`the blank step is required to tell the sendmail command that it's using the temp file as the body, rather than as an attachment` otherwise our templates will not be shown as actual email format page, it would be considered as attachment(pdf, docx)
 ![loading htmls](./images/loading_htmls.png)

 5. Go to sub form `Procedure Messages(content)` for each of HTML and insert our HTMLs accordingly.
    - Make sure your HTML tags and it's contents are all aligned by left side before you paste it, there should be no white spaces or new line symbols.
    - To do that go to where your HTML was written(VScode in our case) --> open HTML file --> press "ctrl + H" and make 3 steps to remove spare symbols:
      - replace all `\n[ ]+` with ` `
      - replace all `<` with `\n<`
      - replace all `\n\n` with `\n`